Beluki/Tileboard/README.md

 I've used Python 3.5.0 and [Pillow 3.1.0][] to develop Tileboard.
-It's likely that it will work with older versions of Python 3.x (back to 3.3 or so) or Pillow 2.x.
+It's likely that it will work with older versions of Python 3.x (back to 3.3 or so) or with Pillow 2.x.

 Python 2.x is not supported.